 - Use Detailed Pizza Descriptions to Trigger the Senses

-To provide a creative description that meets the sensual trigger aspect, we should include an attractive name for the pizza or have a list of ingredients to add to the persuasion.
+To provide a creative description that meets the sensual trigger aspect, we should include an attractive name for the pizza or have a list of fresh ingredients to add to the persuasion.

 Ensure to pick a self-explanatory pizza name to give our clientele an idea of what each item means at a glance.